Hard Truck 2: King of the Road

 Hard Truck 2: King of the Road is the European version of Hard Truck 2.
 It was released in various European countries by JoWooD Productions on June 7, 2002.
+It is part of the Hard Truck series.

 Gameplay

 The game is an open world truck driving simulator, but less relaxing.
-You will be racing your competition for the monopoly of the trucking market.
-In doing so, you will have to race with your competition from destination to destination all while you have to evade the mafia, drive carefully enough so the police is content, dealing with any road hazards that exist and expanding your business.
+The players are racing in the competition for the monopoly of the trucking market.
+In doing so, the players will have to race with competition from destination to destination all while they have to evade the mafia, drive carefully enough so the police is content, dealing with any road hazards that exist and expanding own business.

 Reception

 In the United States, Hard Truck 2 sold 210,000 copies and earned $2.1 million by August 2006, after its release in June 2000.
-It was the country's 100th best-selling computer game during this period.
+It was the century's 100th best-selling computer game during this period.